What are the vegan sources of choline, and can you meet your requirements in a plant based pregnancy?

 Summary

-If you need any help with your diet in pregnancy then do get in touch via the contact me form here.
+If you need any help with your diet in pregnancy then do get in touch via the contact bump2baby nutrition here.

-As always there is further research needed into this new nutrient but overall it shows the importance of meeting choline requirements in a vegan pregnancy to support baby’s development.
+As always there is further research needed into this new nutrient but overall it shows the importance of meeting requirements in a plant based or vegan pregnancy to support your baby’s development.

 Hannah x